by-jp/www.byjp.me/content/notes/twitter/5713890974/index.md

 tags:
 - imported
 - from-twitter
-- googlewave
+- GoogleWave
 ---
-[googlewave](/tags/googlewave) is officially not an IM client. half hour chat and the JS is running so slow I've completed this tweet while its catching up
+[GoogleWave](/tags/googlewave) is officially not an IM client. half hour chat and the JS is running so slow I've completed this tweet while its catching up